su-Alexis/su-Alexis.github.io/projects/windows-debloat-and-optimize/index.md

 - A hands-on approach to endpoint tuning, usability, and system control

 ### Notes
-This is an opinionated tuning script intended for users who want more control over Windows behavior.
+&emsp;This is an opinionated tuning script intended for users who want more control over Windows behavior.
 Some changes are aggressive by design, so the project is best presented as a practical automation and tuning tool rather than a guaranteed performance booster.

 <a href="https://github.com/su-Alexis/w10n11debloat-optimize" target="_blank" rel="noopener noreferrer">[ View Repository ]</a>